kotamine/piecemealR/docs/01-Introduction.md

 <img src="01-Introduction_files/figure-html/unnamed-chunk-24-1.png" width="672" />

 Surprisingly, the delay does not seem to increase with the flights.
-There are more delays on Thursdays and Fridays and less delays on Saturdays, but we see no evidence of congestion as a cause of delay.
+There are more delays on Thursdays and Fridays and less delays on Saturdays, but we see no evidence of flight congestion as a cause of delay.

 Let's take a closer look at the distribution of the delays.
 If it is not normally distributed, we may want to apply a transformation.